Author: Ameeba

 Conceptual Example Code

-The immediate mitigation for this vulnerability is to apply the vendor patch as soon as it is available.
-In the meantime, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can help identify and block attempts to exploit this vulnerability.
-Furthermore, as a best practice, regular reviews and updates of your security controls are advised to protect against new and evolving threats.
+The recommended course of action is to apply the vendor-supplied patch as soon as it becomes available.
+In the absence of a patch, a Web Application Firewall (WAF) or an Intrusion Detection System (IDS) can be used as a temporary measure to detect and prevent attempts to exploit this vulnerability.

 Overview